Spencer Steer Player Props: Reds vs. Padres

 Padres Pitching Rankings

-- The Padres rank 14th in baseball in home runs given up (90 total, 1.1 per game).
+- Padres pitchers combine to rank 15th in baseball in home runs surrendered (91 total, 1.1 per game).

-- Wacha gets the start for the Padres, his 15th of the season.
-He is 7-2 with a 2.90 ERA and 69 strikeouts through 80 2/3 innings pitched.

-- The righty last pitched on Tuesday, June 20 against the San Francisco Giants, when he tossed six innings, allowing two earned runs while giving up four hits.
+- Morejon starts for the first time this season for the Padres.

 © 2023 Data Skrive.
 All rights reserved.